Horse Racing Odds

 How to Bet on Horse Racing

-You might back a specific horse to win a high-profile race long before final declarations, giving you the chance to lock in more favourable odds if your pick improves in the market closer to race day.
+You might back a specific horse to win a high-profile race long before final declarations, allowing you to lock in more favourable odds if your pick improves in the market closer to race day.

 Some of the world's most popular races to bet on well in advance of the race are listed below: